sAleksovski/react-native-android-widget/docs/docs/update-widget.md

 ## requestWidgetUpdate

-You can call [`requestWidgetUpdate`](./api/request-widget-update.md) any time when your app is open, as a reuslt of some user action, and request a widget update.
+You can call [`requestWidgetUpdate`](./api/request-widget-update.md) any time when your app is open as a result of some user action, and request a widget update.

-Scheduling a widget update using `android:updatePeriodMillis` is out of scope for this library.